lucaswerkmeister/ja2l/README.md

 and you have four processors or processor cores (without counting hyper-threading), this should speed up processing by about a factor of four.

-Note that dgsh must be made aware that `ja2l` supports dgsh.
-See the workaround in [dspinellis/dgsh#87] for one way to do this.

 ## Attribution

 The `cleanup.h` header file is based on systemd header files,